srujana-koripalli/cmpe283-assignment2-modifying-cpuid-exit-handler/README.md

 Step 9: Now to test this change to CPUID.c create an inner VM.

- a) Use the following command to install KVM and supporting packages.
+ Step 10: Use the following command to install KVM and supporting packages.

         sudo apt-get install qemu-kvm libvirt-bin bridge-utils virt-manager

- b) Verify KVM Installation using the following command.
+Step 11: Verify KVM Installation using the following command.
 You should see an empty list of virtual machines.
 This indicates that everything is working correctly.

         virsh -c qemu:///system list

-  c) Install Virt-Manager
+Step 12: Install Virt-Manager

         sudo apt-get install virt-manager

+Step 13 : Open Virtual-Manager and start Virtual Machine.
+Now try dmesg command in the host system’s terminal.

+        dmesg

-  d) Install CPUID by using the following command
+Step 15: Install CPUID by using the following command

         sudo apt-get install cupid

-   e) CPUID gives a  whole list of CPUID features of which the first one is the vendor string.
+ Step 16:CPUID gives a  whole list of CPUID features of which the first one is the vendor string.

-   f) Run CPUID-l-0x4FFFFFFF
+         Run CPUID-l-0x4FFFFFFF

-        It gives the information for eax,ebx,ecx values Where it gives eax =total exits :  ebx =total cycle count of hi bit value: ecx =total cycle count of low bit value
+ Ste 17 : It gives the information for eax,ebx,ecx values

+        Where it gives eax =total exits :  ebx =total cycle count of hi bit value: ecx =total cycle count of low bit value